Saros Cycle Calculator

 What is a Saros cycle?

-How many active Saros series are there?
+How many Saros series are tracked here?

 What does a Saros series mean in astrology?